 Don’t purchase mushy avocados.
 Purchase slightly soft-to-the-touch or firm avocados.
 If firm, do not refrigerate – simply place in a bowl on the counter (where your dog cannot ‘steal’ it) and allow to ripen.
 If the avocado has ripened to the point of being mushy throw it in the garbage – do not give over-ripe avocado to your dog or cat.
 The flesh of overripe avocado is brown, may have dark spots, and the flesh may be sunken or have cracks.
 Overripe avocado is not healthy food for your do or cat.

 Avocado is ready to eat when the avocado is a little soft (not mushy), and when you remove the skin the flesh is green with no brown or dark spots.

 How to Serve Avocado to Your Dog and Cat

 The pit of the avocado contains substances that are very toxic to dogs, and cats.
+The skin can cause a little upset tummy.
 Make sure you carefully remove the seed (pit), and skin of the avocado.
 Your dog and cat should only consume the flesh of the avocado.